icopy-site/awesome/docs/awesome/awesome-pcaptools.md

 * [yaraprocessor](https://github.com/MITRECND/yaraprocessor): With yaraprocessor YARA can be run against individual packet payloads as well as a concatenation of some or all of the payloads.
 It was originally written for use in Chopshop, but can also be used without it.

+"Zeek provides a comprehensive platform for network traffic analysis, with a particular focus on semantic security monitoring at scale.
+While often compared to classic intrusion detection/prevention systems, Zeek takes a quite different approach by providing users with a flexible framework that facilitates customized, in-depth monitoring far beyond the capabilities of traditional systems.
+With initial versions already in operational deployment during the mid ‘90s, Zeek finds itself grounded in more than 20 years of research.
+For more information, see the Zeek Overview and our promotional document, Why Choose Zeek?."

 DNS Utilities <a name="dnstools"></a>
 --------------------------------------------